36. Application Exercise: Version 16

 The [v-menu] fragment

-<!-- Bootstrap menu -->
+<!-- bootstrap menu -->

 <nav class="nav flex-column">

-<!-- Displaying a list of HTML links -->
+<!-- display a list of links HTML -->

-{% for optionMenu in model.optionsMenu %}
+{% for optionMenu in modèle.optionsMenu %}

 {% endfor %}